xkasia/OrderService/README.md

 	It is a program, which allows  manipulate a list of orders, which should be put as program arguments and letting easy retrieve a lot of information about given orders with various type of reports.
-	The user can put csv and xml files as arguments.
+	The user can pass csv or xml files as arguments.
 Each file should contain at least 1 order.

  	Each order require 5 necessary elements:
 	1. ClientId – alphanumeric, without spaces, no longer than 6 characters,
 	2. RequestId – numeric, long type
 	3. Name – alphanumeric, with spaces, no longer than 255 characters,
 	4. Quantity – numeric, int type
-	5.	e.
-Price – numeric floating point double-precision
+	5. Price – numeric floating point double-precision

 	Program informs what is wrong if some file or specific order in a file has wrong format and then loads proper orders to in memory database.